-Assessment, of the property prior to acquiring the property.
-If you fail to do this and contamination is present, you become a Potential Responsible Party.
+It is critical that you conduct an All Appropriate Inquiry, also known as a Phase I Environmental Site Assessment, of the site prior to acquiring the property.
+If you fail to do this and contamination is present, you become a potential responsible party.
 A Phase I is a key step to becoming a Bona Fide Prospective Purchaser, which provides a degree a liability protection.
 A Phase I is required by some banks if you are seeking a loan for the property.
 It is also necessary to qualify for some financial incentives.
-But, the Phase I is only valid if it is conducted before acquisition.
+The Phase I is only valid if it is conducted before acquisition.
 It may be no more than a year old at the time of acquisition, with some parts being required to be updated if more than 180 days old.

-The Kentucky Brownfield Redevelopment Program offers a limited number of free Targeted Brownfield Assessments each year for local governments and nonprofits, http://dca.ky.gov/brownfields/Pages/tba.aspx.
-If you are a for-profit, you may be able to partner with an eligible entity to have an assessment done of a property you are considering purchasing.
+The Kentucky Brownfield Redevelopment Program offers a limited number of free Targeted Brownfield Assessments each year for local governments and nonprofits.
+If you are a for-profit company, you may be able to collaborate with an eligible entity to have an assessment completed for a property you are considering purchasing.

-The Phase I must be done by an Environmental Professional, as defined by the EPA.
-If you are hiring an Environmental Professional to do an assessment, one place to look for consultants is the Consultants Directory, maintained by the Kentucky Pollution Prevention Center, http://kppc.org/resource-library/consultants-directory/.
-(Inclusion on this list should not be considered an endorsement.
-Likewise, not being on this list does not indicate that a company is not qualified.
-Research the consultant as you would when hiring any professional.)
+An Environmental Professional, as defined by the EPA, must complete the Phase I assessment.
+If you are hiring an Environmental Professional to assess a property, one place to look for consultants is the Consultants Directory, maintained by the Kentucky Pollution Prevention Center.
+Inclusion on this list should not be considered an endorsement.
+If a consultant is not on the list, they still may be qualified to meet your needs.
+Research the consultant as you would when hiring any professional.